The reasons for understanding the age-related macular degeneration (AMD)

 - AMD Late - large drusen are present and there is a degree of vision loss.

-Not all people with late onset of AMD will develop AMD.
+Not all people with late AMD will develop AMD.

 However, since changes in vision may sometimes be sudden, it is important to make regular examinations of the eye, especially for people over 50 years.